-A Kale Smoothie recipe that actually tastes amazing!
-The perfect breakfast or snack, with no bananas and full of protein.
+A Kale Smoothie that actually tastes amazing!
+The perfect healthy on the go breakfast, with no bananas and full of protein (but no protein powder needed).
+Vegan and naturally sweetened.

 For a long time, I couldn’t stand the taste of kale in a green smoothie.
 I always felt like I could taste it too much, so I stuck with spinach most of the time.

-2 cups of kale smoothie with grey background
+glass cup full of green smoothie with glass straw, grey background

 Ingredients for Kale Smoothie